ks233ever/MLEngineering-DataEngineering-Processing/CNN-Endpoint-Deploy/README.md

 4. Convert TensorFlow model to SageMaker readable format
 5. Deploy the trained model as a live endpoint

-See DataScience-AI/DeepLearning/CNN_Diabetic_Retinopathy to view the code used to create this CNN
+See DataScience-AI/DeepLearning/CNN_Diabetic_Retinopathy to view the code used to create the model